 Addressing quality topics for construction will only work to enhance quality improvement in construction projects.
 Having a knowledgeable team to carry out efficiency initiatives successfully is critical.

 Career Opportunities in Construction that Impact Efficiency

 There are individual roles in construction directly related to efficiencies, such as the construction production manager and the construction production coordinator.

 Here is an example of the construction production manager job description:

 The Construction Manager / Production Manager

-- Construction Manager / Production Manager Background Profile: Bachelor’s of Science Preferred 3-5+ years of experience managing projects and people within the construction industry Bilingual Spanish preferred but not required Must be familiar with building code and construction methods Previous experience in construction, remodeling, renovations, repairs and/or modification to buildings both interior and exterior Must have experience reading blueprints and completing project estimates Familiarity with construction trades: Carpentry, Electrical, Plumbing and HVAC Ability to multitask as well as prioritize and adjust schedules as well as maintain a high sense of urgency within the production team Must be highly efficient in MS Office Suite as well as hands-on computer usage.
+- Construction Manager / Production Manager Background Profile: Bachelors of Science preferred 3-5+ years of experience managing projects and people within the construction industry Bilingual Spanish preferred but not required.
+They must be familiar with building code and construction methods.
+Previous experience in construction, remodeling, renovations, repairs and/or modification to buildings both interior and exterior.
+They must have experience reading blueprints and completing project estimates, along with familiarity with construction trades: Carpentry, Electrical, Plumbing, and HVAC.
+The ability to multitask as well as prioritize and adjust schedules as well as maintain a high sense of urgency within the production team Must be highly efficient in MS Office Suite as well as hands-on computer usage.